 “That’s not going away anytime in the near future,” said Patterson, referring to isolation hubs.

 However, in-territory testing will allow to further ease the restrictions outlined in Nunavut’s Path.
-This would be mean increasing the limits of inside gatherings and the lifting of physical activity measures that are limited in size and capacity, said Patterson.
+This would mean increasing the limits of inside gatherings and the lifting of physical activity measures that are limited in size and capacity, said Patterson.

 There are now 12 ventilators in Nunavut.